 Both platforms have their advantages and disadvantages, so the choice ultimately depends on the unique needs of the organization.
 However, if scalability and simplicity are the main considerations, Nutanix may be the better choice.
 If legacy systems and a more established platform are important, VMware may be the best option.

 Say Hello to Faddom

 The virtualization and HCI market is constantly evolving, and new trends such as hybrid and multi-cloud environments, containerization, and edge computing are emerging.
 VMware and Nutanix are adapting their offerings to meet the new demands of these trends.
 It is important for IT managers to stay up-to-date with these changes and assess how these platforms can benefit clients’ organizations.

 Both VMware and Nutanix are robust virtualization and HCI platforms with unique strengths and weaknesses.
 IT managers should thoroughly assess their specific needs to determine which platform is the best fit for their organization.
 As the virtualization and HCI market continues to evolve, VMware and Nutanix will continue to adapt to meet the demands of a constantly changing IT landscape.

 Whether you use VMware or Nutanix, Faddom helps you visualize your entire on-premise and cloud infrastructure with continuous, automatic updates — in as little as 60 minutes and without using agents.
 (Note: The ability to map Nutanix is coming soon.)
-Just start a free trial to the right!
+Just start a free trial today!